Nonclassicality of fully degenerate triple-photon states and its application in generating non-Gaussian entanglement: Nonclassicality of fully degenerate TPS

 Figure \ref{fig1}(b) and \ref{fig1}(c) respectively display the density matrices of the 0-phase and $\pi$-phase squeezed states.
 As expected, the photon-number distribution of the $0$-phase squeezed state only exists in $3k$ and its off-diagonal elements are all positive, indicating a zero phase difference across different $3k$ values.
 In contrast, the $\pi$-phase squeezed state features a relative phase difference of $\pi$ between adjacent photon number.
 The real parts of the density matrices for the $\pi/2$-phase and $3\pi/2$-phase squeezed states are identical and shown in Fig. \ref{fig1}(d), while their imaginary parts are presented in Fig. \ref{fig1}(e) and \ref{fig1}(f), respectively.
 The adjacent photon number in the $\pi/2$-phase ($3\pi/2$-phase) squeezed state exhibit relative phase differences of $\pi/2$ ($3\pi/2$).
 Figures \ref{fig1}(g), \ref{fig1}(h), \ref{fig1}(j), and \ref{fig1}(k) depict the Wigner functions of the 0-phase, $\pi$-phase, $\pi/2$-phase, and $3\pi/2$-phase squeezed states, respectively.
 All exhibit star-shaped profiles with threefold rotational symmetry and pronounced negative regions.
 In particular, the 0-phase squeezed state is rotated by 30$^o$ counterclockwise (clockwise) in the Wigner space to generate the $3\pi/2$ ($\pi/2$)-phase squeezed states.
 This is also easy to understand.
 Rotating mode $\hat{a}$ by 30$^o$ in Wigner space induces a 90$^o$ phase accumulation in the $\hat{H}$ due to its three-fold degeneracy.

-Figure \ref{fig1}(i) shows the evolution of 3rd- and 6th-order amplitude and phase squeezing $M_{ko}=(\langle(\hat{o}^{k})^2\rangle-\langle\hat{o}^{k}\rangle^2)-\langle\hat{f}^k\rangle/2$ for the 0-phase squeezed state as a function of $\xi$.
+Figure \ref{fig1}(i) shows the evolution of $S_{ko}$ for the 0-phase squeezed state as a function of $\xi$.
 Initially, phase squeezing emerges at the 3rd-order moments.
-As $\xi$ increases, phase squeezing at the 6th-order moments becomes prominent.
+As $\xi$ increases, phase squeezing at the 6th-order moments becomes prominent, yet it remains weaker than that at the third order.
 Figure \ref{fig1}(l) is the same as Fig. \ref{fig1}(i) but for $\pi/2$-phase squeezed state.
 Unlike the 0-phase squeezed state where squeezing is confined to $3n$th-order phase quadratures, the $\pi/2$-phase squeezed state exhibits amplitude squeezing at the 3rd-order moments and phase squeezing at the 6th-order moments.
 The squeezing behavior of the $\pi$-phase ($\pi/2$-phase) squeezed state is identical to that of the 0-phase ($3\pi/2$-phase) squeezed state.

 As a class of non-Gaussian states, we now use quantum relative entropy to quantify the evolution of their non-Gaussianity with respect to the interaction strength.
-The quantum relative entropy between a given quantum state $\rho$ and a reference quantum state $\gamma$ is defined as \cite{marco.pra.78.6.2 8}
+The quantum relative entropy between a given quantum state $\rho$ and a reference quantum state $\gamma$ is defined as \cite{marco.pra.78.6.2008}

 where $E_{vN}(\rho)=\textrm{Tr}[\rho\ln\rho]$ denotes the von Neumann entropy, and the states $\gamma$ and $\rho$ share identical covariance matrix and first-order moments.
 The von Neumann entropy of a Gaussian state with covariance matrix $\gamma$ and symplectic eigenvalue $\nu_j$ is